The PAU Survey: Measurements of the 4000 {\AA} spectral break with narrow-band photometry: Accuracy and distribution of D4000 estimations with PAUS and CFHTLS data

-It is remarkable that all three estimators display similar average trends: a mean negative bias of the order of few percent (except for the PAUS CIGALE D4000$_{\rm w}$), with the linear fit showing a mild negative correlation between the D4000 value and bias.
-The reason for this negative correlation between D4000 value and bias comes from the low spectral resolution of the photometric data used.
+The PAUS direct measurement (left column) displays a mean negative bias of the order of few percent, with the linear fit showing a negative correlation between the D4000 value and bias.
+This negative correlation comes from the low spectral resolution of the photometric data used.
 Since PAUS NBs have a FWHM of the same order of magnitude as the D4000 bands, the red D4000 band may contain some flux information from the slope of the spectral break itself, which would bias its measured flux towards higher values.
 The opposite may happen with the blue D4000 band, where including flux from the slope of the spectral break will decrease the measured flux (\cref{fig:D4000_measurement_example} may help better visualising this effect).
 The result of these two effects is an underestimation of the D4000 that becomes more pronounced as the D4000 value increases (see \cref{eq:D4000_definition}), a trend consistent with the linear fit to the bias displayed in \cref{fig:scatter_bias}.
-While showing the smaller absolute median bias, PAUS CIGALE has one of the most pronounced slopes for this linear tendency, with CFHTLS CIGALE and specially PAUS direct D4000$_{\rm w}$ showing weaker dependencies between bias and true D4000.